This site was founded in 2007 as a small bootstrapped project that kept on growing.

-Many real estate professionals & financial institutions have referred their customers to our website, while others wanted to be able to embed our calculators on their sites.
-We created a variety of options to syndicate our calculators.
+Many real estate professionals & financial institutions have referred their customers to our website, while others requested to syndicate our calculators on their sites.
+We created a variety of options to embed our calculator tools.
 We also published an online real estate marketing guide many years ago.
 It has been updated periodically, though the structure of the web has changed greatly since this site was launched.
 Some of the big picture changes are:

 We have added many other features to the site including things like a button for sharing calculations, a printer-friendly option to print the results of a calculation, & a variety of more specific calculators to enable things like comparing the amortization of fixed and adjustable mortgages side-by-side.
 As the web evolves we will keep up with important changes.

 Throughout our website there are many tables offering rich data to help prospective home buyers navigate the mortgage market.
-This data is sourced directly from highly credible resources including the United States Census, The Federal Reserve, or the Home Mortgage Disclosure Act (HMDA).
+This data is sourced directly from credible sources including the United States Census, The Federal Reserve, or the Home Mortgage Disclosure Act (HMDA).

 Our site has been referenced by numerous popular newspapers like the New York Times & The San Francisco Chronicle along with being referenced by other popular consumer destinations like HGTV.
 Financial publications like Forbes & The Motley Fool also regularly refer to our website.
 If you have any media inquiries you can contact us at .gro.rotaluclacegagtrom@ofni

 Below is a partial list of influential media companies and highly trusted instututions which have featured our website over the past 14 years.